 The OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions and provides for a host of related measures that make this effective.
 It is the first and only international anti-corruption instrument focused on the ‘supply side’ of the bribery transaction.
-The 34 OECD member countries and six non-member countries - Argentina, Brazil, Bulgaria, Colombia, Russia, and South Africa - have adopted this Convention (Entry into force and OECD Anti-Bribery Convention: Status of Ratification).
+The 34 OECD member countries and seven non-member countries - Argentina, Brazil, Bulgaria, Colombia, Latvia, Russia, and South Africa - have adopted this Convention (Entry into force and OECD Anti-Bribery Convention: Status of Ratification).

 Text of the Convention